Workplace FOMO & GRC Software

 Missing Out in the Workplace

 Let’s take a look at how it relates to a work environment.
-Dictionary.com defines FOMO this way: a feeling of anxiety or insecurity over the possibility of missing out on something, as an event or opportunity.
 Every day at work you might have an opportunity or two, a few moments to move forward, and if you have the right tools at your disposal, the chance to make it a successful day.
-A lot of fear comes from not being prepared, not having the correct support needed to fulfill and complete a job.
+A lot of fear comes from not being prepared, not having the correct tools needed to fulfill and complete a job.
 The more it happens, the more FOMO creeps in and takes over, and that can become a truly destructive force in an office setting.
-Jealousy, paranoia and gossip follow failure, making even the best work surroundings implode.
+Paranoia and gossip can follow failure, making even the best work surroundings implode.

 I Want to Help

-- Socialize – Spend time with you co-workers.
+- Socialize – Spend time with your co-workers.
 The better they know you, the more they’ll look at your work (makes sure it always shines) and that’s where trust falls into place.

-- Work it Good – As stated above, always do your best work.
+- Work it Good – Always do your best work.